vmware/build-tools-for-vmware-aria/mkdocs/usage/installer/index.md

 ### Run the Installer

-To run the Installer CLI tool, you first need extract the contents of the ZIP bundle that you created with the `-Pbundle-with-installer` Maven profile and open a terminal inside the extracted bundle directory.
+To run the Installer CLI tool, you first need to extract the contents of the ZIP bundle that you created with the `-Pbundle-with-installer` Maven profile and open a terminal inside the extracted bundle directory.
 Then use one of the following options to start the Installer in the respective mode.

 - To start the Installer in interactive mode, run the following command, read carefully all prompts, and specify the correct values for your environment.